Let's Play Two

 Let's Play Two is a live album and concert film by American alternative rock band Pearl Jam.
 The album was released on September 29, 2017, with the concert film being released on November 17, 2017.
-The footage and songs were recorded at the band's shows at Wrigley Field during their 2016 tour.
+The footage and songs were recorded at the band's shows on August 20 and August 22, 2016 at Wrigley Field in Chicago during their 2016 tour.